laplacetw/HoloDDer/README.md

 ### How to use
 1. Check and save tracking list with "setting" modal (popup window)
 2. We can also set an awesome fan-art background image with URL
-3. Get/Update the livestream data through the 🔄 &nbsp;button
+3. Get / Update the livestream data through the 🔄 &nbsp;button
 4. It will check and display all livestreams currently according to tracking list
 5. Add other YouTube livestream/video manually with the "add" modal
-6. Control the video display/hidden with avatar icon on the top of page
+6. Control the video display / hidden with avatar icon on the top of page

 ---
 ### Change Log